Business failure is all too common

-Owners and or the entrepreneur are exhausted
+Owners and or the entrepreneur is exhausted

 Owners and entrepreneurs become worn-out and they underestimated the time requirements of the business.
-Either way balancing personal and business time and resources are key to success and must be managed well; no excuses.
+Either way, balancing personal and business time and resources are key to success and must be managed well; no excuses.
 When some people get exhausted they tend to become preoccupied with details and are either unwilling or unable to see or deal with the ‘big picture’.

 There are no assessments made of risks

 Risks are different to weaknesses in that they deal with the future and the big risks are normally external to your business.
 What market forces exist that could prevent your business from being successful in the future?
 You should maintain an up-to-date Risk Management Plan.
 Consider the possible impact of new technology, legislative issues, changes in consumer demand.
 Along with a variety of other issues that could negatively impact your business.

 Fraud is a deliberate deception made for personal gain at the expense of others, or to damage another individual.
 Never overlook the possibility of fraud, we hear about it every day.
 White collar crime in all businesses continues to rise.